 Remember the days where you would play at the playground in the park and have fun over the swings and slides?
-Recreate this memory with your kids!
+Recreate this memory with your children!

-As much as going to the parks and playgrounds may be a cliche idea, your kids can also interact with other kids there and this will help with their social interaction skills.
-Going to the playground also entails many other benefits such as helping your kids be more physically fit and healthy as well as increase develop their self-confidence and self-esteem as they overcome challenges such as Monkey Bars.
+As much as going to the parks and playgrounds may be a cliche idea, your children can also interact with other children there and this will help with their social interaction skills.
+Going to the playground also entails many other benefits such as helping your child be more physically fit and healthy as well as increase develop their self-confidence and self-esteem as they overcome challenges such as Monkey Bars.

 Perhaps you can plan a picnic where you can have activities like flying a kite or kicking a soccer ball around!
 There are also a bunch of picnic games to play, such as The Ring Toss Game and Picnic Bowling to make things more interesting.

-Make this picnic date a monthly tradition for your family and it’ll help build a set of values that your kids can apply throughout their lives.
+Make this picnic date a monthly tradition for your family and it’ll help build a set of values that your children can apply throughout their lives.

 Prefer staying home?
 Check these out instead!

 There are days where going out would seem like too much of a chore.
-But this doesn’t mean you have to let your kids be entertained by their phones!
+But this doesn’t mean you have to let your children be entertained by their phones!

 1. Get competitive over puzzles and board games